anacronw/multer-s3/README.md

 # multer-s3
 Streaming multer storage engine for AWS S3

 This project is mostly an integration piece for existing code samples from Multer's [storage engine documentation](https://github.com/expressjs/multer/blob/master/StorageEngine.md) with [s3fs](https://github.com/RiptideElements/s3fs) as the substitution piece for file system.
-Existing solutions required buffering the multipart uploads into the actual filesystem.
+Existing solutions I found required buffering the multipart uploads into the actual filesystem which is difficult to scale.

 # Install
 ```